discountry/generator-thinkphp/README_en.md

 ### Controller

-Generates a controller and view for your app.
+Generates a controller and view for your Application.
 Command like `yo thinkphp:controller [classedName] [spaceName]`.

 **The `classedName` is required value, without it will get error.**